 - Designing the Missouri took 175 tons of blueprint paper.
 The ship was built in three years and required over 3 million man-days to complete the job. - For comparison's sake, the Missouri is 279 feet longer and 11 feet wider than the USS Arizona.
-The Mighty Mo is also 5 feet longer and 18 feet wider than the RMS Titanic. - Just how big is the Missouri?
+The Mighty Mo is also 5 feet longer and 16 feet wider than the RMS Titanic. - Just how big is the Missouri?
 If you could stand the ship on end, it would be 332 feet taller than the Washington Monument. - The nine 16-inch guns are the Mighty Mo's trademark feature.
-Each gun barrel is 65 feet long, weighs an incredible 116 tons, and can fire a 2,700-pound shell 23 miles in 90 seconds with pinpoint accuracy. - The Missouri was the last battleship ever built.
+Each gun barrel is 68 feet long, weighs an incredible 134 tons, and can fire a 2,700-pound projectile 23 nautical miles in 90 seconds with pinpoint accuracy. - The Missouri was the last U.S. battleship ever built.
 She was also the most formidable.
-In addition to her massive firepower capabilities, she possessed thick steel armor plating that protected the hull (13.5 inches), the gun turrets (17 inches in front; 13 inches on the sides), the citadel (17 inches), and the conning tower sides (17.3 inches).
+In addition to her massive firepower capabilities, she possesses thick steel armor protecting the ship's vital areas, including an armor belt (13.5 inches), the gun turrets (19.5 inches in front; 9.5 inches on the sides), and the conning tower (17.3 inches).